 “Education is so powerful and one of the biggest tools for social mobility, so people making decisions about education need to be the best and the brightest so, by rights, should be diverse.
 I strongly believe that everyone should do their bit to make things better and that people that want to see change in education should roll up their sleeves, get involved, and be part of making that change happen.” -Yinka Ewuola

-The campaign has the support of Damian Hinds the Secretary of State for Education, the Association of School and College Leaders and Academy Ambassadors.
+The campaign has the support of Damian Hinds the Secretary of State for Education and the Association of School and College Leaders.

 Dominic Judge, Director of Governance programmes at Education and Employers which runs Inspiring Governance, said: “..School communities and the pupils within them are vibrant and diverse, and we need governors of all ages, cultures and backgrounds to strengthen decision-making to ensure communities trust schools and all children can thrive.
 If we can tap into the skills and talents of a new generation of governors, I know they can improve education for the next generation.”